ory/docs/docs/hydra/advanced.md

 reasons:

-1. **OAuth 2.0 Access Tokens represent internal state but are public knowledge:** An Access Token often contains internal data (e.g. session data) or other sensitive data (e.g. user roles and permissions) and is sometimes used as a means of transporting system-relevant information in a stateless manner.
+1. **OAuth 2.0 Access Tokens represent internal state but are public knowledge:** An Access Token often contains internal data (such as session data) or other sensitive data (such as user roles and permissions) and is sometimes used as a means of transporting system-relevant information in a stateless manner.
 Therefore, making these tokens transparent (by using JSON Web Tokens as Access Tokens) comes with risk of exposing this information,